Muterra/doc-golix/spec.md

 1. **Identifier:** constant to denote a serialized secret.
 ASCII "```SH```" (0x 53 48)
 2. **Version:** the version for the secret serialization.
 Current is 2.
-3. **Cipher suite:** the integer representation of the cipher suite used by the corresponding MEOC object.
+3. **Cipher suite:** the integer representation of the cipher suite used by the corresponding GEOC object.
 This determines the key and seed lengths.
 4. **Key:** the key material.
 Length is defined on a per-ciphersuite basis.
 5. **Seed:** the nonce or initialization vector, if any is required by the ciphersuite.
 Length is defined on a per-ciphersuite basis.